mrakgr/Trading-Journal/journal_2025.md

 Gigachad.

 7:35pm.
-He reveals his trading positions and I am afraid to make the size my account public.
+He reveals his trading positions and I am afraid to make the size of my account public.